MatMoore/python-build-tools-demo/README.md

 - Managing application dependencies
 - (If there's time) creating reusable python packages

-Lots of tools have "env" in their name!
-Don't confuse them!
+*Note: Lots of tools have "env" in their name!
+Don't get them confused!*

 ## Installing pythons

-### What gets installed by default (on a mac)
+### What gets installed by default?

 - Usually your OS comes with *some version* of python
 - Task: Look at what is installed on your path.
 What version is it?
 Are there multiple pythons (python2 and python3)?
 - Debugging path issues
-- *Pip* is the python package manager, and should also be on your path.
-Nowadays it's installed as part of the python installation
+- `pip` is the python package manager, and should also be on your path.
+It's installed as part of the python installation.
 - What is PYTHONPATH and site-packages?
-- Forcing a particular interpreter `python3 -m pip` - `-m` runs a module
+- You can also run pip by passing an option to the python interpreter: `python3 -m pip`.
+The `-m` can be used to execute the code in any python module.

 ### History of python 2 and 3 split